TejasQ/basically-react-suspense/README.md

 ## Algebraic Effects

 I kind of accidentally wrote this while researching/learning about **algebraic effects**.
 I've heard a lot of this terminology around React's shiny new (and still experimental!)
 [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) and so I wondered how it fit in.
 Turns out this might be how. `¯\_(ツ)_/¯`.
-I think this is really novel because algebraic effects allow code to behave in a synchronous way while still preserving asynchronous functionality.
+I think this is really novel because algebraic effects allow code to behave in a synchronous way while still preserving asynchronous functionality, pausing, performing an effect, and resuming where necessary.

-`async`/`await` allows similar syntax, but any function automatically returns a [`Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) when prepended with the `async` keyword, and thus, leads to a special kind of async hell when we want to do something synchronous.
+`async`/`await` allows similar behavior, but any function automatically returns a [`Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) when prepended with the `async` keyword, which kinda sorta "contaminates" it, and potentially leads to a special kind of async hell when we want to do something synchronous.

 With algebraic effects, functions can be synchronous while allowing an external [async effect handler](http://homepages.inf.ed.ac.uk/gdp/publications/Effect_Handlers.pdf) to deal with the async part.
 The cool thing about this is the handler could be swapped out for pretty much anything centrally, and "user code" stays exactly the same.

 Another benefit is that it literally "defers" to an effect handler higher in scope.
 I think the best analogy for algebraic effects is `try/catch` blocks.
-No matter where the code comes from that is enclosed in `try`, a `catch` handler in a different scope/context is fired and can handle exceptions from _literally anywhere_.
+No matter where the code comes from that is enclosed in `try`, a `catch` handler in a different scope/context/file(!) is fired and can handle exceptions from _literally anywhere_.
 This is quite cool.
 Applied to data fetching, one can `try` to use data that _might_ be available.
 If it's not available, the exception (or effect handler) of _"I have no data"_ is _caught_ wherever we have a handler and it is processed accordingly.

 ## More Things